moorepants/eme171/content/pages/syllabus.rst

 Grades will be available in the canvas.ucdavis.edu_ grade book periodically throughout the course along with class statistics.
 Check the website on a regular basis to gauge your performance.
-Keep in mind that **15% is deducted per business day late** on projects.
-Homeworks must be turned in on time to count.
+Keep in mind that **15% is deducted per business day late** on lab reports.
+Homework must be turned in on time to count.

 .. class:: table table-striped table-bordered

 ==================== =====
-Homework             15%
+Homework             10%
-Projects             25%
+Lab Reports          30%
 Midterm              25%
 Final                35%
 ==================== =====